Suddenly Alone—Where Can You Turn for Help?

 My husband died recently, and it’s just me now.
 Who will look out for me if I have issues with Medicare or Social Security?

-My heart goes out to you as you adjust to the loss of your husband.
-The death of a loved one can make everything else pale in significance.
-But as your question implies, you still need to deal with the practical and financial issues in life and those can seem a lot more difficult when facing them alone.
+When you experience the death of a loved one, everything else pales in significance.
+As your question implies, you still need to deal with the practical and financial issues in life, but those can be a lot more difficult when facing them alone.

-At this time, it’s really important to reach out to friends, family and trusted advisors who perhaps can help you see things more clearly and prioritize what you need to do to make sure you remain financially secure.
-Don’t be afraid to ask for help—and don’t let yourself become isolated.
-There are lots of community services available if you know where to look for them.
+At this time, it's really important to reach out to friends, family and trusted advisors.
+Don't be afraid to ask for help—and don't let yourself become isolated.
+There are also lots of community services available if you know where to look for them.
 For my part, I can provide a few insights and point you toward some resources.

-Let’s start with Social Security and Medicare, since you mention them.
-As a widow, if you’re at full retirement age as defined by the Social Security Administration, you qualify for 100% of your husband’s benefits.
-If you’re younger, benefits are graduated by age and work status.
-(Of course, if your own benefit is higher, you should take that.)
+As a widow, if you're at full retirement age as defined by the Social Security Administration (SSA), you qualify for 100% of your husband's benefits.
+(For those born between 1943 and 1954, full retirement age is 66.)
+If you're younger, benefits are graduated by age and work status.
+Of course, if your own benefit is higher, you should take that.

 Generally, you're eligible for Medicare if you or your husband worked for at least 10 years in Medicare-covered employment, you're 65 or older and a U.S. citizen or permanent resident.
 If you have questions, there are two primary sources of information: